histlib/2017/info.md

 - **7/12** Reception in the CHF garden 6:30-8:30 pm.
 Please join us for refreshments and snacks after the keynote.
 - **7/13** [Dine around sign up sheets](https://goo.gl/NDSKej) will be available physically and electronically throughout the day on Thursday.
-- **7/14** Local tour sign up sheets will be available Throughout the day on Thursday and Friday.
+- **7/14** Local tour sign up sheets will be available throughout the day on Thursday and Friday.
 - If there is interest after the conference, hosts have generously agreed to lead small groups on informal tours of:
 - **Temple University Digital Scholarship Center** with Matt Shoemaker, Librarian and Coordinator of Digital Scholarship Service Development
 - **College of Physicians of Philadelphia Historical Medical Library** (home of the Mutter Museum) with Tristan Dahn, Digital Projects Librarian